U.S. Toll Free: (800) 832-6587 | Local: (602) 269-5748

 Errors in target joint clamp load, or bolt tension, of up to 50% may result from using this dated tightening method.
-We at Valley Forge have worked diligently to create a method to reduce these errors for our customers.
+We at Valley Forge have worked diligently to create a bolt tension testing method to reduce these errors for our customers.

-Accurate and reliable bolt tension measurement in the Clarkester™ Tester is assured using Valley Forge’s SPC4™ load indicating system, which can easily be verified for load accuracy.
+Accurate and reliable bolt tension measurement in the Clarkester™ bolt tension tool is assured using Valley Forge’s SPC4™ load indicating bolt, which can easily be verified for load accuracy.

 Capacity

-Clarkester™ Testers are available with load capacity up to 250,000 pounds and bolt sizes to 2 1/2”.
+Clarkester™ Bolt Testers are available with a load capacity of up to 250,000 pounds and bolt sizes of 2 1/2”.
 In addition, torque capacity is considerably higher than that of currently available testers.

-With the Clarkester™ Tester, Torque-Tension relationships can be established for most tightening tools including:
+With the Clarkester™ Bolt Tester, Torque-Tension relationships can be established for most tightening tools, including:

 CLARKESTER™ DEMONSTRATION